8 Levels of Prompting ABA to Enhance Learning and Independence

 Verbal Prompts: Guiding Learners with Clear Instructions

-Verbal prompts are those essential spoken instructions or cues that help guide a young person's actions in a structured way.
+are those essential spoken instructions or cues that help guide a young person's actions in a structured way.
 It's important that these prompts are clear, concise, and tailored to what the young person can understand.
 For example, when telling a child to wash their hands, a clinician might say, 'First, turn on the water,' followed by, 'Now, get the soap.'
 This step-by-step guidance not only helps in processing information but also makes it easier to complete tasks.

-Moreover, educating caregivers equips them with the knowledge and skills they need to support their child's development, reinforcing the therapeutic methods in place.
+Moreover, educating caregivers equips them with the knowledge and skills they need to support their child's development, reinforcing the in place.
 Let’s explore this together and see how we can make a positive impact on our young ones’ lives!

 Each box represents a key step in using verbal prompts.
 Follow the arrows to see how clear instructions lead to guiding actions and ultimately support independence and skill development.